New mechanism and exact theory of superconductivity from strong repulsive interaction: Results

 where $\mathcal{H}_0$ contains the nearest-neighbor interaction -- the dominant interaction for spin-polarized fermions on a lattice -- and the sublattice potential difference between the two inequivalent $A$ and $B$ sites, while $\mathcal{H}_t$ describes tunneling between adjacent sites.
 Despite the simplicity of our model, in this work we unveil its remarkably rich phase diagram as a function of filling and interaction strength.
 We shall derive the low-energy properties of the system with a fully-controlled perturbative expansion in the narrow-band limit $t \ll \Delta$, which we further complement with field-theoretic analysis and extensive exact diagonalization (ED) studies.
+For concreteness, we thereafter focus on the honeycomb lattice.

 In the strong coupling limit, the ground state of $\mathcal{H}$ at $n=1$ is an insulator with all $A$ sites occupied and all $B$ sites empty, as shown in Fig.~\ref{fig:HoneycombLattice}.
 Its insulating property is ensured by the large gap $E_{D} = 2V+\Delta$, which corresponds to the energy necssecary to transfer an electron from an $A$ site to $B$, or equivalently, creating a dipole.
 The inclusion of tunneling, small compared to $E_{D}$, slightly decreases the charge transfer gap without any significant change to the insulating ground state.